Clinical Teaching/Field Experiences Frequently Asked Questions

 All applicants must possess sound physical health, sound mental health and acceptable moral character.
 The admission committee may require the candidate to undergo physical and/or psychiatric evaluation.

 For candidates to be eligible to take the Texas Examination of Educator Standards (TExES), they must have completed the approved certification program requirements for each examination.
 Candidates should consult with the appropriate ASU department or college concerning certification program requirements.

 What is the application process for clinical teaching?

-Candidates applying for the student teaching program must submit these materials to the EPI Center:
+Candidates applying for the clinical teaching program must submit these materials to the EPI Center:

 - An application for clinical teaching

 - A copy of a post-baccalaureate certification plan (if the candidate already has a degree)